pagopa/io-developer-portal-backend/README.md

-# Digital Citizenship - Developer portal automation facilities
+# IO developer portal backend (developer portal automation facilities)

-This repository contains an [Express](http://expressjs.com/) web application which implements some tasks to automate the provisioning of users in the Digital Citizenship Azure API management *developer portal*.
+This repository contains an [Express](http://expressjs.com/) web application which implements some tasks to automate the provisioning of users in the IO Azure API management *developer portal*.

 The aim is to automate some operations that would otherwise require the manual intervention of the APIs administrator: